Senate Confirms Mark Esper as Trump’s New Pentagon Chief

-It’s not yet known what Esper’s views are on Iran, or what advice he gave the president during the furious internal debate leading up to Trump’s last-minute decision to abort an imminent U.S. military attack in response to the shootdown.
-What is clear is that the voices on Trump’s national security team urging caution prevailed on Thursday night over the hawks gunning for a strike.
+It’s not yet known what Esper’s views are on Iran or what advice he gave the president during the furious internal debate leading up to Trump’s last-minute decision to abort an imminent U.S. military attack in response to the shootdown.
+What is clear is that the voices on Trump’s national security team urging caution prevailed that night over the hawks gunning for a strike.

-Although the U.S. and Iranian governments moved to ease tensions on Friday, the question of how to deal with a troublesome Tehran is not going away soon.
+As Tehran continues to violate the terms of the 2015 nuclear agreement and harass tankers in the Strait of Hormuz, the question of how to deal with a troublesome Tehran is not going away soon.
 But experts and former and current officials say Esper’s close ties to the heavyweights on the president’s national security team will likely help him navigate the cutthroat politics of a volatile administration facing crises on multiple fronts.

 As Army secretary for the last two years, Esper also shared a wall with Trump’s nominee to become the next chairman of the Joint Chiefs of Staff, Gen. Mark Milley.

 “Their relationships are rock solid,” said one senior defense official about Esper’s ties to the other members of Trump’s national security team.
 “They have a rapport that’s going to be immediate.”

 Even so, it’s no easy task to move immediately from a focus on logistical and tactical issues like the future of the Army to immediate strategic challenges such as a threatening Iran.
 And some who know Esper wonder how well he can navigate the huge leap from Army chief to defense secretary and whether he has the personal heft to stand up to the president—not to mention heavyweights like Bolton and Pompeo—on major policy matters.